Atrial fibrillation is a problem with your heart's electrical activity. You and your doctor have treatment options if your symptoms become too severe.

 You might get them in your doctor's office or at a hospital.
 Your doctor will monitor you to make sure the medicine is working.

-If medicines don't work or they cause side effects, you can try one of two procedures called cardioversion or ablation.
-These treat AFib without surgery.
+If medicines don't work or they cause side effects, you can try cardioversion or ablation.

-Electrical cardioversion : The doctor gives your heart a shock to regulate your heartbeat.
-She’ll use paddles or stick patches called electrodes onto your chest.
+Electrical cardioversion.
+The doctor gives your heart a shock to regulate your heartbeat.
+They’ll use paddles or stick patches called electrodes onto your chest.

 Most people only need one.
 Because you’re sedated, you probably won’t remember being shocked.
 You can usually go home the same day.

-Catheter ablation , also called radiofrequency or pulmonary vein ablation, isn’t surgery, and it’s the least invasive option.
+1. Catheter ablation, also called radiofrequency or pulmonary vein ablation, isn’t surgery, and it’s a less invasive ablation option.
 Your doctor puts a thin, flexible tube into a blood vessel in your leg or neck.
-Then she guides it to your heart.
-When it reaches the area that’s causing the arrhythmia, it sends out electrical signals that destroys those cells.
+Then they guide it to your heart.
+When it reaches the area that’s causing the arrhythmia, it sends out electrical signals that destroy those cells.
 The treated tissue helps get your heartbeat regular again.

 There are two main types of catheter ablation:

-Mini maze: Most people with AFib don’t need open-heart surgery.
-That’s where this minimally invasive option comes in.
+- Mini maze procedure.
+Most people with AFib don’t need open-heart surgery.
+That’s where this less invasive option comes in.
 The doctor makes several small cuts between your ribs and uses a camera to guide catheters for either cryoablation or radiofrequency ablation.
 Some hospitals offer robot-assisted surgery that uses smaller cuts and allows for greater precision.
-Your doctor will put a video camera or tiny robot into your chest.
-It’ll guide the creation of scar tissue that may help keep your heartbeat at the right pace.

-Convergent procedure: This pairs catheter ablation with a mini maze.
+- Convergent procedure.
+This pairs catheter ablation with a mini maze procedure.
 The doctor uses radiofrequency ablation in the pulmonary vein, and a surgeon makes a small cut under your breastbone to use radiofrequency energy on the outside of your heart.